Best Laser Pointer Under $150 (2026): Real Performance, No Fake Specs

 Budget lasers ship with 16340 or 10440 cells, small, low-capacity batteries that struggle under high current draw.
 When voltage sags, the driver circuit cannot maintain constant current to the diode.
 The beam dims.

-The B016 (with extension tube) uses an 18650.
-The B022 uses dual 18650s.
+The B017B uses dual 18650s, and the B018 uses a single 21700 high-discharge cell.
 These cells handle high drain without voltage sag.
-More importantly, they are standardized, you can buy replacement 18650 cells from Samsung, LG, or Sony for a few dollars.
+More importantly, they are standardized, you can buy replacement 18650 or 21700 cells from Samsung, LG, or Sony for a few dollars.
 Try finding a quality 10440 cell on short notice.

 3. Host Material: Stainless Steel vs Aluminum Alloy